 Example: If the billed amount is \$100 and the provider has an agreement with us to accept \$80, and you have not paid any amount toward meeting your calendar year deductible, you must pay \$80.
 We will apply \$80 to your deductible.
-We will begin paying benefits once the remaining portion of your calendar year deductible (\$270) has been satisfied.
+We will begin paying benefits once the remaining portion of your calendar year deductible (\$220 under High Option or \$270 under Standard Option) has been satisfied.